MLeganes/42Cpp/README.md

 ## Cpp06
 C++ casting

 -	ex00 Conversion of scalar types.
-Convert from a string to an int, a float or a double
+Convert from a string to an int, a float or a double.
+Static_cast.
--	ex01 Serialization
+-	ex01 Serialization.
+Reinterpreter_cast.
--	ex02 Identify real type
+-	ex02 Identify real type.
+Dynamic_cast.

+## Cpp07
+C++ templates

+-	ex00 Start with a few functions
+-	ex01 Iter
+-	ex02 Array